peleion/bitcoind/README.md

 This container should utilize a user-defined Docker network if you want to use any other bitcoin-related services (ElectrumX, EPS, etc) to allow inter-container communications.

+This Docker creates a persistent volume to store blockchain data and config file.

 A sample docker-compose is included - you will need to modify it.

-This Docker:

-1. Uses a persistent volume to store the bitcoin data relocated to /srv
-2. Moves bitcoin.conf to the persistent volume and adds the appropriate pointer to the persistent data.
-The sample bitcoin.conf included in GitHub source is used.
-Links are created on each startup to allow bitcoin-cli to function properly
-3. Calls bitcoind from a helper script to ensure #2 and #3 work properly

 ---
 TODO: